mwittig/pimatic-probe/README.md

 As part of the device definition you need to provide the `host` and `port`for the TCP Service to be probed.
 If the property `enableConnectTime` is set to true (false by default) the device will additionally expose a `connectTime` attribute, which allows for monitoring the connection establishment times.
-You may also set the `interval` property for the probing interval in seconds (60 seconds by default).
-The `timeout` property may be set the timeout in seconds (10 seconds by default) for inactivity on the TCP socket.
+You may also set the `interval` property to specify the probing interval in seconds (60 seconds by default).
+The `timeout` property may be set to specify the idle timeout on the TCP socket in seconds (10 seconds by default).

     {
           "id": "probe2",